Inventories in Decline

-In the aftermath of the Fukushima accident, reactor projects worldwide were delayed and some new reactors were canceled.
-Through 2016, global uranium supply continued to increase as many advanced-stage uranium projects came online supported by higher-priced utility contracts.
-As a result, utility and supplier inventories increased as global reactor requirments declined.
-However, in the last three years, multiple producer cutbacks have reduced global uranium production to a projected 142 million pounds U3O8 in 2019.
-With annual production now well below reactor requirements, utility and supplier inventories are steadily declining.
+Post-Fukushima, reactor projects worldwide were delayed with a number of new reactors canceled.
+Until 2016, global uranium supply continued to increase as many advanced-stage uranium projects came online supported by higher-priced utility contracts.
+As a result, utility and supplier inventories grew as global reactor requirments declined.
+However, producer cutbacks over the last several years have reduced global uranium production to a projected 123 million pounds U3O8 in 2020.
+With annual production now 57 million pounds U3O8 shy of global uranium demand, utility and supplier inventories are declining at a rapid rate.

-Over the long term, improvement is forseen for nuclear power, with China's nuclear generation still expected to grow at a rapid rate, India building up strategic reserves due to its lack of low-cost domestic uranium resources to meet ambitious demand growth, and new countries such as the UAE and Saudi Arabia advancing their nuclear power programs.
-Thus, it remains imperative for new production to meet accelerating growth by the middle part of the next decade to avoid a price spike situation.
+Over the long-term, improvement is forseen for nuclear power, with China's nuclear generation still expected to grow swiftly, India building up strategic reserves due to its lack of low-cost domestic resources to meet ambitious demand growth, and new countries such as the UAE and Saudi Arabia advancing their nuclear power programs.
+Thus, it is imperative for new production to meet accelerating demand growth by the middle part of this decade to avoid a price spike situation.

-While it is critical for new projects to be developed by the mid 2020s, this could prove challenging given difficulties to finance new projects in the current economic environment.
-And as exploration slows, this delays the development time for the next wave of new uranium projects.
+While it is critical for new projects to be developed by the mid to late 2020s, this could prove challenging given difficulties financing new projects in the current economic climate.
+And as exploration slows, so too do the development timelines for the next wave of new uranium projects.

-There are also the complex economic, environmental, strategic, and geopolitical issues facing various uranium projects over the next 10 years, which must be understood and risks evaluated by buyers to protect themselves in the future.
+There are also the complex economic, environmental, strategic, and geopolitical issues facing various uranium projects over the next decade, which must be understood and risks evaluated by buyers to protect themselves in the future.

 Preparing for the Future

-In late December, UxC published a revised edition of the Uranium Suppliers Annual (USA), containing comprehensive data and information on all of the world's uranium suppliers, including detailed sections on planned producers and junior exploration companies.
+In December, UxC published the latest edition of the Uranium Suppliers Annual (USA), containing comprehensive data and information on all of the world's uranium suppliers, including detailed sections on planned producers and junior exploration companies.
 USA includes future production forecasts, operational considerations, supplier/project risk analysis, production cost estimates, mill capacities, project reserves, and supplier/facility summaries.
 USA also features Google project maps for primary, domestic, and planned producers.